prometheus/docs/content/blog/2015-06-03-service-discovery-introduction.md

 }
 ```

-With the latest changes not only can you describe multiple SRV records to be queried but can
+Prometheus 0.14.0 allows you to specify multiple SRV records to be queried in a
+single scrape configuration, and also provides service-discovery-specific meta
-also use meta labels that are attached by the service discovery during the relabeling phase.
+information that is helpful during the relabeling phase.

-When querying the the DNS-SRV records, a label named `__meta_dns_srv_name` is attached to each
+When querying the the DNS-SRV records, a label named `__meta_dns_srv_name` is
-target.
-Its value is set to the record name for which it was returned.
-Having structured
+attached to each target.
+Its value is set to the SRV record name for which it was
-SRV record names, e.g. `telemetry.<zone>.<job>.srv.example.org`, we can extract various
+returned.
+If we have structured SRV record names like `telemetry.<zone>.<job>.srv.example.org`,
-labels from it:
+we can extract relevant labels from it those names:

 ```
 scrape_configs:
 - job_name: 'myjob'

   dns_sd_configs:
   - names:
     - 'telemetry.eu-west.api.srv.example.org'